vitludwig/bagira-fullstack-assignment/Frontend-Oriented/backend/README.md

 ## API Endpoints

 ### Scenarios
-- `GET /api/scenarios` - Get all scenarios
+- `GET /api/scenarios` - Get a paged, searchable, and sortable scenario list
 - `GET /api/scenarios/{scenarioId}` - Get scenario by ID
 - `POST /api/scenarios` - Create a new scenario

 ### Entities
-- `GET /api/scenarios/{scenarioId}/entities` - Get all entities for a scenario
+- `GET /api/scenarios/{scenarioId}/entities` - Get a paged, searchable, filterable, and sortable entity list for a scenario
 - `GET /api/entities/{entityId}` - Get entity by ID
 - `POST /api/scenarios/{scenarioId}/entities` - Create a new entity

-**Note:** Update and Delete operations have been removed from the skeleton.
-The application supports Create and Read operations only.
-Update and Delete operations are Bonus
+**Note:** The application supports Create and Read operations only.
+Update and Delete operations are bonus functionality and are not implemented.

 ## What's Implemented